percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

 #### Story 1

-As the SRE I would like to have a Kubernetes cluster dedicated for DB deployments and install all needed operators for only that specific use case with OLM.
+As an SRE, I would like to set up a Kubernetes cluster dedicated to database deployments and install all required operators for only that specific use case with OLM.

 ### Notes/Constraints/Caveats